Where Trust Fails: Mapping Location-Data Provenance Risks in Europe: Introduction

 Similar dynamics recur across sectors with very different governance logics.
 In trade and customs, origin-sensitive compliance depends on credible claims of provenance and routing, yet enforcement repeatedly encounters relabelling practices and documentary substitution \autocite{dir2021aluminium_foil,dir2025biodiesel_protection}.
 In finance and fraud, cross-border opacity enables misrepresentation and regulatory arbitrage to scale \autocite{esma2021wirecard_peer_review,esma2021wirecard_td_letter}.
 In safety-of-life environments, positioning interference and spoofing degrade situational awareness and expose critical infrastructure and mobility services to hybrid risks \autocite{easa2024gnss_bulletin}.
 At the individual level, targeted impersonation, location spoofing, and deepfake media increasingly weaponise contextual ambiguity to impose reputational, professional, and psychological harm \autocite{ajder2019_state_of_deepfakes}.

 This paper proceeds in four steps.
 Section~\ref{sec:sectors} grounds the diagnosis in European sectors where failures of location-data provenance already produce observable trust erosion.
 Section~\ref{sec:risks} introduces a compact taxonomy of recurring failure modes.
 Section~\ref{sec:implications} derives design expectations for next-generation digital trust infrastructure capable of supporting contestability and cross-border interoperability without defaulting to pervasive surveillance.
-Finally, Section~\ref{sec:location-primitive} positions location as a digital primitive and introduces proof-of-location (PoL) as a candidate capability layer for evidence-grade presence claims under explicit threat and privacy assumptions, connecting the diagnostic analysis to architectural work that has begun to operationalise these concerns \autocite{Brito2025SciReports}.
+Finally, Section~\ref{sec:location-primitive} positions location as a digital primitive and introduces proof-of-location (PoL) as a candidate capability layer for evidence-grade presence claims under explicit threat and privacy assumptions.